Wild Cats Are Trained For The Life In The Wild In Preparation For The Nationwide Release In 2023

 Big cats, little cats, domesticated cats, and wild cats... they all have stories worth telling.

-With the large nation-wide wild cat release coming in 2023, conservationists are now focused on teaching the wild cats how to hunt to wean them off human care.
-Wild cats were once widespread across the country, but now they have dwindled to near extinction due to wild cat habitat loss and wild cat hunting.
+With the nationwide wild cat release coming in 2023, conservationists are now focused on teaching the wild cats how to hunt in order to wean them off human care.
+Wild cats were once widespread across the country, but they have now dwindled to near extinction due to habitat loss and hunting.

-Only a handful of wild cats remained in the remote parts of the Highlands.
-Now, environmentalists wish to reintroduce the wild cats across the UK over the next few years, stating that it is believed wild cats will help keep rabbit populations down.
+Only a handful of wild cats remain in the remote parts of the Highlands.
+Now, environmentalists wish to reintroduce these wild cats across the UK over the next few years, stating that it is believed wild cats will help keep rabbit populations down.

-Farmers are applauding the effort since the rabbits have become quite a nuisance.
-The wild cats will be the first major predator to be reintroduced to the UK in decades.
+Farmers are applauding the effort since rabbits have become quite a nuisance.
+The wild cats will be the first major predators to be reintroduced to the UK in decades.

 Behold, a wild cat.